-“Backing” is the film, fabric, foil, foam or paper portion of a one-side coated tape.
+Backing is the film, fabric, foil, foam or paper portion of a one-side coated tape.
 Masking tape, for example, has a paper backing.

-The term “Substrate” refers to the material the tape is applied to.
-For example, if tape is adhered to a steel surface, the steel would be the substrate.
-A substrate can be just about any surface you can think of.
-The substrate can influence the type of carrier or backing used.
-Here are some examples:
+The term substrate refers to the material the tape is applied to.
+For example, if tape were adhered to a steel surface, the steel would be the substrate.
+Substrates can be almost any surface the imagination can dream up, as tape can stick to most things.
+The substrate influences the type of carrier or backing used.

-Many of the finger bandages on the market today have a flexible, stretchable fabric as the backing.
+- Many of the finger bandages on the market today have a flexible, stretchable fabric as the backing.
 The stretch and flexibility of the fabric allows for greater conformability to body contours.
 The stretch allows the bandage to be applied tightly, yet flex and stay comfortable.
-The fabric is softer and stronger than the older vinyl type bandages and allows for comfort and longer wear.
+The fabric is softer and stronger than the older, vinyl bandages and allows for comfort and longer wear.
 Since the backing is fabric, it has some breathability, which helps the wound heal faster as well.